 Nominations were received from professionals at a wide range of Indonesian and international companies, law firms and other organizations, including: Alodokter, Amway, Bank Mandiri, Berwin Leighton Paisner, Carlson Rezidor Hotel Group, Edelman, Jemi Alberto Zachary & Partners, L’Oreal, Linklaters, Merck Sharp & Dohme, ORIX, Prasetiya Mulya University, Procter & Gamble, Nestle, Rajah & Tann, Saipem, Sekar Wijaya, Telekomunikasi, Tilleke & Gibbins, Volvo Group Trucks Asia and ZICOlaw.

 The final list reflects the nominations received combined with Asia Business Law Journal editorial team’s more than 30 years of collective experience in documenting and analysing Indonesia’s legal market.

 All Indonesian private-practice lawyers were automatically eligible for inclusion in the nominations process and, as always, there were no fees or any other requirements for entry.

-The names and photographs of all 100 A-list lawyers are published on the pages that follow.
+The names and photographs of all 100 A-list lawyers are published here.
 In addition, each A-list lawyer was given the opportunity to include their biography and contact details, for which a publishing fee was charged.
 It is important to note that while the compilation of the A-list was based solely on independent editorial research, the biographies and contact details that appear alongside many of the listings have been written by the participating lawyers and the content has not been independently verified by Asia Business Law Journal.